Heloísa Gonçalves Duque Soares Ribeiro: Further crimes

 On November 28, 1992, Gonçalves married yet again – this time to Lebanese-born merchant Wagih Elias Murad.
 She became a godmother to his family on his son's side, all of whom were unaware of her shady past.

 Five months after Murad's son Elie had married and only ten days after his grandson had been born, Wagih was hanging around with his friend Wagner Laino in Recreio dos Bandeirantes when an unidentified man approached from a taxi and shot them both to death before fleeing.
 Convinced that this was done on the behest of his godmother, Elie Murad used his position as a business administrator to hire private detectives that would look into her past.
 To his shock, he discovered that Gonçalves was a bigamist and fraudster whose ex-husbands and boyfriends had either been murdered, died in suspicious circumstances or were almost killed by persons unknown – allowing her to inherit their possessions and properties.

 On October 11, 1993, Murad and police officer Luiz Marques de Motta, who was helping him with his private investigation, were driving to a local police station in the Barra neighborhood when they were ambushed by two unidentified men driving in another car.
 The gunmen opened fire on both, hitting De Motta at least three times and killing him on the spot, while Murad was hit in the head, but managed to survive after spending two weeks in an intensive care unit.

 Prosecution, escape, and manhunt

 After spending some time to recover from the attempt on his life, Murad continued his investigation into Gonçalves, which eventually culminated into an aggravated murder charge being filed against her in August 2005 for the murder of Jorge Ribeiro.
 However, she appealed the decision and the trial date was postponed for several years.

 Sometime circa 2010 Gonçalves went into hiding and has been on the run ever since.
-As a result, prosecutor Patrícia Glioche issued two arrest warrants on the aggravated murder and bigamy charges, as well as announcing a R$2,000 prize for any information that could led to Gonçalves' arrest.
+As a result, prosecutor Patrícia Glioche issued two arrest warrants on the aggravated murder and bigamy charges, as well as announcing a R$2,000 prize for any information that could lead to Gonçalves' arrest.
 It was eventually decided that she should be tried in absentia, as a result of which she was swiftly convicted and sentenced to 18 years imprisonment.